astropy/astropy/docs/development/docrules.rst

    ::

      def add(a, b):
+        """
-        """The sum of two numbers.
+        The sum of two numbers.

         """